 - Standard modification, which does require the borrower to provide financial information that the mortgage lender or servicer evaluates in underwriting

 When obtaining a loan modification, confirm with your lender or servicer whether the modification is temporary or permanent, and what your new monthly payment will be.
 Always read the fine print, and ask questions if you’re unsure about the long-term implications of a modification.
+Avoid any modifications that are interest-only and adjust to a higher rate, add unnecessary costs to your loan in the form of penalties, fees or processing charges or result in a large balloon payment due after a certain period, Sharga recommends.

 Loan modification programs